ADVERTISEMENT

 → REVIEW

-The only compromise made with the Thomann SP-120 concerns the playing feel of the semi-weighted keyboard.
-The resulting low weight, however, makes the SP-120 the ideal mini piano for traveling.
+The only notable trade-off with the SP-120 is the smooth playing feel of its semi-weighted keyboard.
+However, this design choice keeps the weight down, making the SP-120 an ideal mini piano for travel.

 TO THE OFFER